lightstep/cloud-native-observability/README.md

   issue](https://github.com/lightstep/cloud-native-observability/labels/good%20first%20issue)
 * Giving us a star and sharing the repository!

-You can also view the [release cadence](./CONTRIBUTING.md#release-cadence)
+You can also view the [release cadence](./CONTRIBUTING.md#release-cadence).
+We plan to continue iterating and refining this content throughout 2022.

-This project is in a _draft_ state.
-We are actively refining, polishing, and iterating on the content.

 ## What We're Looking For